A Taste of Dakar

 We stopped and watched the Triumph guys – the guys who assured us they’d ride with us – ride away without looking back.

-Grant and I hung out on the trail for about 20 minutes waiting for Jay and Ian to catch up.
-When they didn’t, we started to worry.
-We doubled back and found a guy on a KTM who was also waiting for someone.
+When Ian and Jay didn’t show for about 20 minutes, we started to worry.
+We doubled back and found a guy on a KTM sitting quietly.

-On a proper dirt weapon wearing a, “District 37” sticker, this guy told us he had sent a rider back to find a guy on a Triumph who was way back there.
+On a proper dirt weapon wearing a, “District 37” sticker, this guy told us he had sent a rider back to find the rest of his group - including one guy who has having a hard day already.

 Five minutes later, Jay and Ian finally join us.